impensavel/floodgate/docs/Floodgate.md

 # Floodgate
-The `Floodgate` class handles all data consuming aspects from the Twitter Streaming API.
+The `Floodgate` class handles all data consuming aspects for the Twitter Streaming API.

 ## Usage
 This document contains usage examples, along with a brief explanation of available methods and configuration options.